It’s fair to say that Chris Cloete and Three Red Kings go back a long way. Let me explain.

-He just doesn’t accept the tackle – these are dominant strikes over the gain line with excellent fight on the ground after contact.
+He just doesn’t accept the tackle – these are dominant strikes over the gain line with an excellent fight on the ground after contact.

 He can carry all over the pitch – in tight, in midfield and in a wide pod.
 He has the footwork and power to be a strong wide finisher in particular.

 Far from being a hindrance, his low centre of gravity and powerful base makes him an effective ball carrier.

 What are Munster’s thoughts here?
 They need to add a dynamic carrier to the back row that can alternate with Kleyn, Stander and Kilcoyne in the heavy channels as well as providing a viable threat in the wider areas for someone like Farrell, Earls, Zebo, Sweetnam and Conway to work off.

 When we talk an openside flanker, we need to look at what their primary role is – usually, that’s ball security and ball theft.
 As you’d imagine, a guy with Cloete’s physical specifications is a nightmare over the ball, almost impossible to shift once he gets over the ball either in attack or defence.